Jack Kimmel International Grant Program

 Applications will be scored on the following scale:

-- Project directly meets one or all TREE Fund priorities (0-10)
+- Project directly meets one or all TREE Fund priorities (10 points)

-- Project is clearly linked to arboriculture and/or urban forestry (0-10)
+- Project is clearly linked to arboriculture and/or urban forestry (10 points)

-- Objectives are achievable within proposed time frame (0-10)
+- Objectives are achievable within proposed time frame (10 points)

-- Objectives are achievable within proposed budget (0-10)
+- Objectives are achievable within proposed budget (10 points)

 Reporting Requirements and Funds Distribution

-Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form, the first installment (60% of the award amount) will be sent to the recipient.
-An interim progress report is due to the TREE Fund midway through the project, after which the second installment (40% of the award amount) will be sent.
-A final report is due to the TREE Fund within 15 days of the project completion date identified in the application.
+Upon TREE Fund’s receipt of the signed Grant Conditions and Agreement Form and additional required documents, the full amount of the award less $800 will be sent to the recipient.
+This $800 retention will be held until final and successful completion of all required documentation, including a fair and complete financial statement reflecting the original budget submitted and the actual expenditures.
+This final report is due to TREE Fund within 15 days of the project completion date identified in the application.

 Grant Management System provided by WizeHive.